Insights

 What RCS for Business features are available on iPhone now?

-While RCS for Business may look a little different on iPhones than on Android, the basic features are the same.
-Below is a quick feature comparison of the implementation of RCS for Business on iPhone and Android.
+RCS for Business looks and behaves a little different on iPhones than on Android but the basic features are the same.

 Check out the video to see RCS for Business in action on iPhone.

-While we don’t have a confirmed timeline for additional features or expanded market support, we know many businesses are excited by RCS for Business because of the richer experience it provides, more comparable to WhatsApp’s business solutions or Apple Messages for Business than SMS.
+While we don’t have a confirmed timeline for additional features or expanded market support, we know Apple has agreed to support updates to Universal Profile and that many businesses are excited by RCS for Business because of the richer experience it provides, more comparable to WhatsApp’s business solutions or Apple Messages for Business than SMS.

 Where is RCS for Business available on iPhone?